Alexander von Krobatin: Field commander

 With Conrad von Hötzendorf's dismissal in March 1917, Krobatin was left isolated in the Crown Council and he was relieved of his tenure over the war ministry in April to be handed command of the Tenth army.
 It was as a field commander that Krobatin was most successful.
 Following his role at the Battle of Caporetto in October 1917, during which his force captured two Italian divisions, he was promoted to field marshal on 5 November 1917.
 Redeployed to form part of Archduke Josef's strike force in Tyrol, Krobatin was given command of the entire Tyrol sector following the failure of the Piave Offensive and the Archduke's flight from the front in the face of mutinies on 26 October 1918.

 Retirement

-Following the rejection of his offer of an armistice to the Italians on 31 October, the battered remains of his armies were overrun at Vittorio Veneto a few days latter.
+Following the rejection of his offer of an armistice to the Italians on 31 October, the battered remains of his armies were overrun at Vittorio Veneto a few days later.

 Krobatin retired immediately after the close of the war and was never again to hold a commission.
 He was an Honorary Doctor of Technical Science at the Vienna Technical Institute, honorary president of the Kaiser Karl War Welfare Fund, and an honorary member of the "Viribus Unitis" Vienna Riding Association.
 Krobatin died in Vienna in 1933.